Particular/docs.particular.net/nservicebus/nhibernate/index.md

 snippet:NHibernateSubscriptionCaching

-## Controlling schema

-In some cases it may be necessary to take full control over creating the SQL structure used by the NHibernate persister.
-In these cases the automatic creation of SQL structures on install can be disabled as follows:

-**For all persistence schema updates:**

-snippet:DisableSchemaUpdate

-**For Gateway schema update:**

-snippet:DisableGatewaySchemaUpdate

-**For Subscription schema update:**

-snippet:DisableSubscriptionSchemaUpdate

-**For Timeout schema update:**
+partial: schema

-snippet:DisableTimeoutSchemaUpdate

-### Generating scripts for deployment
+## Generating scripts for deployment

-To create scripts, for execution in production without using the NServiceBus installers, run an install in a lower environment and then export the SQL structure.
+To create scripts, for execution in production without using the [installers](/nservicebus/operations/installers.md), run an install in a lower environment and then export the SQL structure.
 This structure can then be migrated to production.